AndresJmzA/tumex_app/to_do.md

 ## Current Status
-✅ **Authentication Module Complete**: All login, signup, and password recovery features are working 🔄 **Profile Module In Progress**: Profile screen created with editing functionality 🔄 **Next Step**: Complete profile picture upload and Firestore integration
+✅ **Authentication Module Complete**: All login, signup, and password recovery features are working 🔄 **Profile Module In Progress**: Initial UI for the profile screen is created 🔄 **Next Step**: Integrate Firestore for complete user data management as per the new plan